AdamPaternostro/Azure-Databricks-Dev-Ops/README.md

 - Deal with deploying Hive/Metastore table changes/scripts
 - Deal with deploying Mount Points.
    - Most customers run a Notebook (one time) and then delete it.
+- You can deploy your Databricks to a VNET.
+See here for how to update the include Databricks ARM template ([Link](https://github.com/Azure/azure-quickstart-templates/blob/master/101-databricks-all-in-one-template-for-vnet-injection/azuredeploy.jsong "Link"))